QuarkNerd/blog/ceberhardt/_posts/2015-03-26-react-native-retrospective.md

 author: ceberhardt
 title: Retrospective on Developing an application with React Native
 layout: default_post
+summary: >-
-summary: "I've been building a React Native app for the past few months, which was published as a tutorial yesterday.
-A number of people have asked about my thoughts and opinions about React Native - which I am sharing in this blog post."
+  I've been building a React Native app for the past few months, which was published as a tutorial yesterday.
+A number of people have asked about my thoughts and opinions about React Native - which I am sharing in this blog post.
+summary-short: >-
-summary-short: Some thoughts on developing a React Native app, and how it compares to other cross-platform technologies.
+  Some thoughts on developing a React Native app, and how it compares to other cross-platform technologies.
 title-short: React Native Thoughts
 image: ceberhardt/assets/featured/react-native-retrospective.jpg
 tags:
   - featured
 categories:
-  - iOS
-  - Mobile
+  - Tech
 ---

 Yesterday Facebook opened up React Native to the public, and judging by the number of tweets and news stories, has attracted considerable interest.